-In 2021 the Company issued liability classified warrants in connection with the issuance of the 2021 Notes.
-In 2022 the Company issued liability classified warrants in connection with the issuance of the 2022 Notes.
-The warrants were liability classified due to certain cash settlement features and included in "Other long-term liabilities" on the consolidated balance sheets.
-The Company uses a Black Scholes model to estimate the fair value of the warrants.
+The Company issued liability-classified warrants in connection with the issuance of the 2021 and 2022 Notes.
+The warrants were liability-classified due to certain cash settlement features and are included in "Other long-term liabilities" on the consolidated balance sheets.
+The Company uses a Black Scholes model to estimate the fair value of the warrants at each balance sheet date.
 Changes in the fair value of the warrants are recognized in other income (expense) for each reporting period.
 Refer to Note 8 for details of the warrants.